Hendrix-CS/csci235/index.md

     * Delivering a satisfactory project presentation: **1 robot credit**
     * Submitting the project code and report on-time, and delivering the presentation on the assigned day: **1 robot credit**
 * Asking questions during presentations:
-  * Ask at least one question on each of the three presentation days: **2 robot credits**
+  * Ask at least one question on each of the four presentation days: **2 robot credits**
   * Ask at least one question on each of two presentation days: **1 robot credit**

 ## <a name="interviews">Interviews</a>